conrad-blucher-institute/FogNet/README.md

 After training, the optimal threshold will be found in the training output directory.
 (`DIRECTORY/run_testing_0_report.txt`).
 You can use this with the script `applyThreshold.py` to convert prediction probabilities to a selected class.

-## Data (coming soon)

-The dataset is quite large, and has not yet been made available.
-We plan to release (1) the data used for publication results and (2) the scripts used to pull and format the data NWP data.

 ## Prediction task parameters

 Options exist to customize the exact prediction task that the model is for.